hayathi20/wazuh-siem-aws-integration/README.md

 Wazuh Multi-Tenant Monitoring on AWS - Proof-of-Concept Project Overview

-This is a proof-of-concept project that demonstrates the deployment and configuration of Wazuh SIEM to monitor multiple AWS tenants.
-The project includes the setup of AWS infrastructure, the integration of Wazuh for log monitoring, and the implementation of Role-Based Access Control (RBAC) with custom dashboards.
-It aims to provide a cost-effective, cloud-ready SIEM solution for monitoring multi-tenant AWS environments.
+This is a proof-of-concept project demonstrating how to deploy and configure Wazuh SIEM (Security Information and Event Management) to monitor multiple AWS tenants.
+It includes the setup of cloud infrastructure, integration with Wazuh for log monitoring, and implementation of Role-Based Access Control (RBAC) with custom dashboards for multi-tenant environments.
+This solution provides a cost-effective, cloud-ready way to monitor and manage security logs from multiple tenants in AWS.

 Key Features